What is The Difference Between an Aggravated DUI and an Extreme DUI?

 Jail time is mandatory for a DUI conviction in Arizona but depending on the circumstances surrounding your case, the jail time can be reduced or pardoned through several alternatives.

-What Is the Difference Between Expungement and a Set Aside?
+What Is the Difference Between Record Sealing and a Set Aside?

-Expungement is generally a legal process whereby a criminal conviction on a person’s criminal record would be erased.
-While it differs from state to state, usually the criminal conviction would be visible to law enforcement agencies and/or the court system.
-However, the conviction would not be visible to individuals’ such as potential employers, housing agencies, or the general public.
+Record sealing is a legal process through which a criminal conviction can be removed from public view.
+The sealed criminal conviction is still visible to law enforcement agencies and/or the court system, but not to individuals like potential employers, housing agencies, or the general public.

-Set aside is a third possible way to limit public exposure of an Arizona criminal conviction.
+A set aside is a way to limit public exposure of an Arizona criminal conviction.
 In this option, a court can set aside the conviction after the completion of sentence and probation.
 This has the same basic effect on your record as a case dismissal.

 Will a DUI Conviction Cause My Insurance Rates to Go Up?